kuuji/one-click-hugo-cms/site/content/about/_index.md

 image: img/image0.jpeg
 about:
   - heading: Who are we?
-    text: "Our names are Mathew Jacob and Sae Byeon, and we are the creator of SKOA, a Toronto-based music production studio.
+    text: "Our names are Mathew Jacob and Sae Byeon, and we are the creators of SKOA, a Toronto-based music production studio.
 We have been consistently developing our portfolio of soundscapes, pushing for all genres, emotions, textures. "
     imageUrl: img/image0.jpeg